linkedin/venice/docs/dev_guide/venice_write_path.md

 divide it into a new set of chunks and a new manifest.
 The new chunks are written to `RocksDB`, the stored manifest is updated with the new keys, and the old chunks are deleted.

-The diagram below illustrates the aforementioned chunking system.
+The diagram below illustrates the aforementioned chunking system. ([Link to diagram source](https://whimsical.com/venice-chunking-KMT4sVwV67iZ4zjVzTH9uC))

 ![Large Record Value Chunking Diagram](https://github.com/user-attachments/assets/f0ed6eb2-7558-4300-a75c-5fc842bb2fb5)